 Entry is free, quick and simple, with owners of beach huts from anywhere in the UK encouraged to complete a 200-word summary explaining why their beach hut is best, as well as up to four supporting pictures.

-Winners will be announced on 19 October, with a first prize of £300 plus one year’s free insurance – worth up to £500 – and a luxury hamper, as well as a winner’s plaque.
+Winners will be announced on 27th September, with a first prize of £300 plus one year’s free insurance – worth up to £500 – and a luxury hamper, winner’s plaque and new for this year £150 donation to the winners beach hut association.
 Runners up will also be celebrated, with second prize of £200 plus plaque and a third prize of £100 plus plaque.